gammaql/greldal/src/docs/pages/mapping-operations.md

 ### Resolvers that need database access

-We can of-course use the above approach to interact with database directly using Knex (or others).
-But GRelDAL makes this slightly simpler through `SourceAwareOperationResolver` class.
+We can use the above approach to interact with database directly using Knex (or any other library).
+But GRelDAL makes this use case slightly simpler through `SourceAwareOperationResolver` class.

-This is the most flexible option: A custom resolver is a class that extends from OperationResolver and implements a resolve function that contains the logic of the operation and returns what the API expects.

 More often than not, a resolver will delegate to one or more of other operation resolvers as illustrated below: